 We all have ducts in our eyes from where tears come out.
 However, sometimes babies are born with their tear ducts blocked.
-This condition is called lacrimal duct obstruction, and happens to about a third of all childbirths.
-Mostly the doctors recommend no treatment, and wait and see if the condition corrects itself automatically within a year or so.
-However, a child may have to undergo a lacrimal duct obstruction surgery if the condition does not clear up within that time.
+This condition is called Lacrimal duct obstruction and happens in about a third of all childbirths.
+Mostly the doctors recommend no treatment and wait and see if the condition corrects itself automatically within a year or so.
+However, a child may have to undergo lacrimal duct obstruction surgery if the condition does not clear up within that time.
 Here are the reasons why lacrimal duct surgery is required.

 Reason #1: Dry eyes

 The lacrimal glands produce a lubricant which is released into the eyes through the lacrimal ducts.
-This lubricant keeps the eyes hydrated, and forms a film over them for protection.
-Obstruction of these ducts causes lack of lubrication in the eyes, which results in the eyes ending up dry and irritable.
-Redness may occur as a result of lack of protection, and may lead to infections.
-If lacrimal duct is left blocked, severe complications may arise.
+This lubricant keeps the eyes hydrated and forms a film over them for protection.
+Obstruction of these ducts causes a lack of lubrication in the eyes, which results in the eyes ending up dry and irritable.
+Redness may occur as a result of a lack of protection and may lead to infections.
+If the lacrimal duct is left blocked, severe complications may arise.

 Reason #2: Infections

 Eyesight is a gift to mankind – and the medium that makes it possible is nothing short of a blessing.
-Care well for your eyes.
+Care well for your eyes with The Esthetic clinics